mathworks/Simscape-Electrical-IEEE-European-Test-Feeder-EMT-Model/README.md

 Navigate to 2015 Test Feeder Cases and click on European Low Voltage Test Feeder to download a .zip file of the network data and benchmark results.
-Unzip the file in the benchmark_data directory.
+Unzip the file in the main directory.
 This will add a directory called European_LV_Test_Feeder_v2.

 Open `IEEE_European_EMT.prj` in MATLAB.
 Once the project is installed, add the European_LV_Test_Feeder_v2 directory to the project path.

-To build and run the benchmark model, navigate to the create_benchmark_model directory and open and run create_IEEE_European_EMT_MR.mlx for a build using model reference, and opene and run create_IEEE_European_EMT_SR.mlx for a build using subsystem reference.If using MATLAB Online, we recommend using the subsystem reference model.
+To build and run the benchmark model, navigate to the create_benchmark_model directory and open and run create_IEEE_European_EMT_MR.mlx for a build using model reference, and open and run create_IEEE_European_EMT_SR.mlx for a build using subsystem reference.
+If using MATLAB Online, we recommend using the subsystem reference model.

 ## How to Use in MATLAB Online